seanbao/mnemonas/docs/reverse-proxy-setup.en.md

     restart: unless-stopped
 ```

 The example does not enable the insecure Traefik dashboard.
 If a dashboard is needed, protect it separately with authentication, HTTPS, and network restrictions.
+Do not use `--api.insecure=true` in public deployments.

 Mounting `/var/run/docker.sock` read-only still gives Traefik broad Docker API visibility.
 More hardened deployments can use a Docker socket proxy or a static Caddy/Nginx config.

 ## Option 4: Cloudflare Tunnel Template